zencart/documentation/content/user/troubleshooting/reset_admin_password.md

 VALUES ('Admin', 'admin@localhost', '351683ea4e19efe34874b501fdbf9792:9b', 1);
 ```

-**NOTE**: If you are using a prefix for your database tables,you'll naturally need to add that prefix to the table name above. <br>
+**NOTE**: If you are using a prefix for your database tables, you'll naturally need to add that prefix to the table name above. <br>
 ie.

 `DELETE FROM prefix_admin` and `INSERT INTO prefix_admin`, replacing `prefix_` with your actual tablename prefix.